- Written by Dr.Mehmet Demircioglu

 A fixed aftercare answer is weak here.
 Hair transplant aftercare should come from the team that knows the surgery details, graft placement, donor area condition, and medication plan.

 Antibiotic ointment may be reasonable when your surgeon has given a specific instruction that includes the product name, the area, the amount, the number of days, and the reason.
-For example, a clinic may advise a small amount on part of the donor area, around a localized irritation point, or on a small wound that needs short term surface protection.
+A clinic may advise a small amount on part of the donor area, around a localized irritation point, or on a small wound that needs brief surface protection.
 The dose is usually a thin film, not a visible greasy coat.

 The key word is specific.
 “Use this ointment here once or twice daily for this many days” is different from “I found an antibiotic cream at home, so I will apply it over the whole scalp.”
 The first is a medical instruction.
 The second is guessing.

 Ointment should have a target.
-If the target is not clear, ask the clinic before applying it.
-This is especially important in the recipient area, where heavy product can sit between grafts, collect debris, and make it harder to judge whether the surface is healing or becoming irritated.
+If the target is not clear, do not apply it until the plan is clarified.
+This matters most in the recipient area, where heavy product can sit between grafts, collect debris, and make it harder to judge whether the surface is healing or becoming irritated.

 If you were given a small tube or pot after surgery and it is running out, do not replace it blindly with a different brand.
 Send the clinic a photo of the product, ask whether a substitute is acceptable, and ask whether you still need it.
-Sometimes patients continue a product longer than necessary because they are afraid to stop.
+Sometimes a product is continued longer than necessary because stopping feels unsafe.

 Also check the ingredient list before assuming two products are the same.
-Many antibiotic ointments bought without a prescription contain combinations such as neomycin, bacitracin, or polymyxin, and some people react to one ingredient even if the product is sold as a simple first aid cream.
+Many pharmacy antibiotic ointments contain combinations such as neomycin, bacitracin, or polymyxin.
+Some people react to one ingredient even if the product is sold as a simple first aid cream.
 The active ingredient matters more than the front label or brand name.
 Around grafts, a wrong substitute can turn a small aftercare question into redness, itching, swelling, and confusion.

 Topical products after surgery should have a clear area, dose, duration, and reason.